saisidharth11/Dress-Website/README.md

 # Dress-Website

+The given code is an HTML document that defines the structure of a webpage.
+It includes a header, a section, and a footer.
+The header contains a navigation bar and a title.
+The section contains an image and a brief introduction.
+The footer includes three boxes with information about the website and a subscription form.
+The code also includes JavaScript functions for sending an email to the website owner upon subscribing to the newsletter.
+It also includes links to external CSS and JavaScript files.

 Document Type Declaration (<!DOCTYPE html>): This tag specifies the version of HTML used in the document, which is HTML5 in this case.

 HTML element (<html>): This tag defines the root element of the document, which contains all other elements.